Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Practical Steps to Manage Diabetes and Gum Disease Risks

 Taking a proactive approach to oral health can make a significant difference, particularly when managing diabetes alongside gum disease risks.
+The following practical steps may help you maintain healthier gums and support your overall wellbeing.

 Maintain Consistent Blood Glucose Control